techmhe/proxmox_portainer_lxc/README.md

-# Install Portainer into an Proxmox LXC container
+# Install Portainer into a Proxmox LXC container

 Benefits of running Portainer docker management framework nested within an LXC container on Proxmox are:
 * Less memory and cpu resource overhead